 Regret has never come to haunt me for leaving the city where I grew up, to search for new adventure, and to find more of what I might eventually desire to do for the rest of my life.

 Currently I am busy writing life stories and having fun.
-It only takes one word from a conversation, a lecture, or from reading or listening to tapes of stories by Mark Twain.
+It only takes one word from a conversation, a lecture, or from reading, or listening to tapes of stories by Mark Twain.
 I am inspired to write a tidbit, and sometimes, much longer stories about a personal experience.
 While listening to Roughing It, by this humorist, he spoke of coyotes, and my mind zoomed to the day I got lost in the Arizona desert as I was looking for a church graveyard.
-Now, that story is a work in progress.
-As I write it, I am back in the moment again, and I love it.
+I had stopped my dusty gold Camaro for a scrawny dog.
+I almost got out of my car to check it out but froze when I realized it was a coyote.

-My mentor, Dawn Thurston, at Memoirmentor.com, has taught me how to write well about difficult things.
-Most uniquely, Dawn has been expert in guiding me back to memories I had filed away… maybe to be a secret forever.
+After a few other adventures like working on a dude ranch, going to college, and working other odd jobs, I found a mentor to help me develop my writing skills.
+Dawn Thurston (memoirmentor.com) taught me how to write well about a difficult times growing up in a culture not my own (LITTLE GIRL LOST, a work in progress).
+Most uniquely, Dawn has been expert in guiding me back to memories I had filed away… painful memories meant to be a secrets forever.
 Rediscovering these types of memories, and writing about them, has bought me a better understanding of difficult people and given me an insight to their reasoning.
-Now it is my joy to write about the past and my feelings.
-I write for my family, friends, and others who might have been just like me.